This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Once chicken is opaque on both sides, transfer chicken to large plate and set aside.
 Return skillet to medium heat.
 Do not drain or wipe out skillet.

 - After deglazing pan, remove pan from heat and let cool slightly.
-Add 1 cup unsweetened, full-fat coconut milk, 2 tablespoons nutritional yeast, ½ cup sun-dried tomatoes, 1 teaspoon dried oregano, ½-1 teaspoon salt, and ¼ teaspoon crushed red pepper flakes.
+Add 1 ½ cups full-fat coconut milk, 2 tablespoons nutritional yeast, ½ cup sun-dried tomatoes, 1 teaspoon Italian seasoning, ½ to 1 teaspoon salt, and ¼ teaspoon crushed red pepper flakes.
 Stir until all ingredients are fully incorporated, then return skillet to heat.

-- Once chicken reaches 160° Fahrenheit internally, carefully remove skillet from oven.
-Set skillet aside and let chicken rest 5 minutes.
+- Remove skillet from oven and let chicken rest in pan 5 minutes.

-- After 5 minutes, transfer chicken to serving plates.
+- Transfer chicken to serving plates.
 Spoon sauce from skillet over chicken as desired, then garnish with 2 tablespoons fresh basil and serve immediately with desired sides.

 Approximate Information for One Serving